marek1/lazyloaderslider/README.md

 - index.html contains the markup and initialization of the slider

 Change initialization parameter
-- width
-  it takes the width of the window by default, but can be set to a fixed width, i.e. 960 (without pixel)

 - ratio , i.e. 16:9 like so
   ratioWidth : 16,
   ratioHeight : 9